josemgdt/rust-lang-book-es/src/ch05-01-defining-structs.md

 > To learn more, run the command again with --verbose.
 > ```
 >
-> In Chapter 10, we’ll discuss how to fix these errors so you can store
-> references in structs, but for now, we’ll fix errors like these using owned
-> types like `String` instead of references like `&str`.
 > En el Capítulo 10 analizaremos cómo corregir estos errores para que pueda almacenar
 > referencias en estructuras, pero por ahora, corregiremos errores como estos usando tipos con propiedad,
 > como `String` en lugar de referencias `&str`.